Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Bad cycles in Approval Voting

-The voters in classes $U,V,W$ like $a$ but each prefers one of $b,c,d$ better, while the voters in classes $X,Y,Z$ do not like $a$ too much but distaste one of $b,c,d$ even more, creating a cycle in the majority graph $b > c > d > b$ with $a$ close to tie with each of $b,c,d$.
-Meanwhile, voters in $T$ prefers $a$ to any other player, and their moderate number suffice to make $a$ a Condorcet winner, while maintaining the cycle $b,c,d$ in the majority graph.
-The precise numbers of classes $U$ to $Z$ are chosen, for the sake of fanciness, to exclude any perfect tie (different sums of distinct powers of $2$ never agree).
+The voters of type $U,V,W$ like $a$ but each prefers one of $b,c,d$ better, while the voters of type $X,Y,Z$ do not like $a$ too much but distaste one of $b,c,d$ even more, creating a cycle in the majority graph $b \spref c \spref d \spref b$ with $a$ close to tie with each of $b,c,d$.
+Meanwhile, voters of type $T$ prefers $a$ to any other candidate, and their moderate number suffice to make $a$ a Condorcet winner while maintaining the cycle $b,c,d$ in the majority graph.
+The precise numbers of types $U$ to $Z$ are chosen, for the sake of fanciness, to exclude any perfect tie (different sums of distinct powers of $2$ never agree).

+Figure \ref{f:diagram} represents the shifted Polling Dynamics $\psi$ in the form of a graph.
+We only give the details of the computations along the cycle, others are similar.

-To define the Leader Rule, the outcomes need only give the winner and runner-up, and they are denoted by ordered pairs $wr$ or $w, r$.
-Consider the outcome $o_1=ba$.
-Under the Leader Rule, it leads to the following ballots and results:
+Consider the outcome $ba$.
+Under the Leader Rule, it leads to the following ballot profile and results:

-so that $o_2 := \PD(o_1)=da$ -- i.e. $a$ stays second, while the previously unthreatening $d$ comes in first position.
-The strategic adjustments triggered by $o_2$ are as follows:
+so that $\psi(ba)=da$ -- i.e. $a$ stays second, while the previously unthreatening $d$ comes in first position.
+The strategic adjustments triggered by the outcome $da$ are as follows:

-so that $o_3:= \PD(o_2) = ca$.
+so that $\psi^2(ba) = \psi(da) = ca$.
 The corresponding strategic adjustments are then:

-so that $\mathrm{PD}(o_3)=o_1$.
+so that $\psi^3(ba)=ba$.